pairingwg/bls_standard/draft-boneh-bls-signature.md

   1.  r = order of group G2
   1.  if r * P  == 1 return "VALID", otherwise, return "INVALID"

-## Security analysis

-The BLS signature scheme achieves strong message unforgeability and aggregation unforgeability under the co-CDH assumption, namely that given P1, a*P1, P2, b*P2, it is hard to compute {ab}*P1.
-[BLS01, BGLS03]

 # Security Considerations